Appalachia High School

 Appalachia High School, located in Appalachia, Virginia, United States, was a part of Wise County Public Schools.
-Appalachia High educated approximately 350 students ranging from 8th through 12th grades.
-Appalachia High School was awarded a Bronze Medal in U.S. News & World Report's 2009 Best High Schools.
+The school taught students from 8th through 12th grades, with an average enrollment of 350.
+It was awarded a Bronze Medal in U.S. News & World Report's 2009 Best High Schools.

 In 2011, Appalachia consolidated with neighboring Powell Valley High School, located in Big Stone Gap.
 The new consolidated school was located in the former PVHS building until completion of the new facility in 2012 and is called Union High School, a name derived from the combination of two traditional rivals into one single school.

 History

 Appalachia High School opened in the 1916–1917 school year.
 That year, Dr. J. J. Kelly, Wise County's new Superintendent of Schools, gave out diplomas at the first graduation in the spring of 1917.
 The original building was constructed in 1911, with an additional structure added in 1915.
-Both of these early buildings burned down in 1924 and were replaced.
-Contractors used local Wise County bricks to construct this structure, until the current school was built in 1960.
+Both of these early buildings burned down in 1924 and were replaced, with contractors using local Wise County bricks.
+A new building was subsequencly constructed in 1960.

 During the summer of 2011, Appalachia High School closed and was consolidated with neighboring Powell Valley High School in Big Stone Gap due to low enrollment and operational costs.
 This consolidated school was named Union High School.